 Can I still arrange a funeral and what if I am self-isolating?

-Yes, all our funeral arrangements are currently now being made by telephone and can easily be arranged if you are self isolating.
+Yes, all our funeral arrangements are currently now being made by telephone or in person in an outside location (weather and location permitting) and can easily be arranged if you are self isolating.

 Can we still choose between burial and cremation?

 Yes, burial and cremation are both still options and this remains a matter of individual choice.
 This is particularly important for some faith communities.